 - Second Semester Sophomore standing or above at the start of the program

 - 1 semester of college-level German language or equivalent

+Brave the German winter in a fairytale setting and learn on through springtime at one of Europe’s oldest universities!
 The Intensive German Studies Program (IGSP) at Philipps University in Marburg is designed for students who want to learn about German history and culture while immersing themselves in German language learning.
-The program is divided into three parts involving two six-credit intensive German language courses and one three-credit German taught comprehensive literature and reading course.
-For more information please visit the Intensive German Studies Program page on Marburg's website.
+For students of German, the IGSP offers an Intensive German language course for twelve weeks and additionally a six-week comprehensive German literature and culture course in German.
+Excursions to various German cities supplement the classroom experience.
+The program is divided into three parts involving two six-credit intensive German language courses and one three-credit comprehensive literature and reading course.

 Built around the winding curve of the Lahn River, the ancient university town of Marburg nestles in a valley surrounded by mountains and forests.
 Overlooking the city is the castle, once home to the Landgraves of Hesse and now the property of the university.
 From the castle walls you can see the many university buildings scattered throughout Marburg.
 The city offers a number of cultural attractions, including the Marburg Theatre, traditional folk and religious festivals, and many concert series featuring international artists.
 The city is rich in history; Marburg's town hall, the Rathaus, dates back to 1524, and the Elisabethkirche is the earliest, purely Gothic church in Germany.
 Located in the heart of Germany, Marburg is less than a day's drive from the North Sea coast, the Alpine Peaks, and the industrial Ruhrgebiet.
 You can take the train from Marburg to any city in Germany, and to most European capitals, within hours.

 Education Abroad in Countries with a Penn State Restricted Travel Designation